matfarb/Minesweeper/README.md

 Reveal all of the safe spaces without revealing a mine.
 Left click to reveal a space.
 Right click to mark a space that you think contains a mine.
-Change difficulties or reset the game with the 3 difficutlty buttons.
+Change difficulties or reset the game with the 3 difficulty buttons.

 Next Steps:
 A count up timer to see how fast the player wins the game.